ingadhoc/website/website_sale_cancel_quotations/README.rst

 #.
 Go to *Settings > Sales*, section *Cancel Old Quotations*, and set after how
    many days a quotation is considered old (field provided by ``sale_ux``).
 #.
 Tick *Sales* to cancel old backoffice quotations, *Website* to cancel old
    e-commerce ones, or both.
-The *Website* switch is also available in *Settings > Website*.
+The *Website* switch is also reachable from *Settings > Website*, section *Cancel Old Website Quotations*.

 Usage
 =====